Applying for your Credential

 California teaching credentials work on a two-tier system: Preliminary and Clear credentials.
 When you complete our program and meet all program requirements, you will qualify for a Preliminary Credential.
 The credential is valid for 5 years after the date it is issued by the California Commission on Teacher Credentialing.
 During this 5 year window, you will be expected to find a job and complete a Beginning Teacher Support and Assessment (BTSA) program in order to meet the requirements for a second-tier Clear credential.
 Arrangements for enrolling you in a BTSA program are handled by your employer and culminate in a portfolio that resembles the PACT Teaching Event.

+All students completing our credential program meet the state requirements for EL authorization (which is basically the new terminology for "CLAD").
 English Learner (EL) authorization means that you are prepared to provide subject specific instruction to designated English Learners.
-All students completing our credential program meet the state requirements for EL authorization.
 However, this credential does not include a bilingual authorize (i.e. primary language instruction in another a language other than English.)
 An additional BCLAD authorization is needed for bilingual instruction.
+(Follow this link for a Letter confirming EL/CLAD authorization)

 Credential candidates interested in adding a second credential to their preliminary or clear credential should refer to the California Commission on Teacher Credentialing (CCTC) requirements page.